suyashimenso/add_file_in_nodeModule/README.md

 }
 ```

-That's it now run your appication once and then you can delete the node_modules folder.
+That's it now run your application once and then you can delete the node_modules folder.
 After that you can re-install it using the following command:

 ```
 npm install